Skip to content

 In late 2020, it was discovered that there was a misalignment of the wheels and rails in the double-crossovers (also known as “frogs”) due to the wheels being too narrow.
 As a precaution, speed restrictions were put in place for all trains traveling through the double-crossovers.
 An independent industry expert was engaged to evaluate the […]

-For information on rail fares, schedules, safety, and operational questions, visit the Department of Transportation Services website.
-Skyline Hotline: 808-848-5555
+For rail fares, schedules, safety, and operational questions, visit the Department of Transportation Services website.
+Skyline Customer Service: 808-848-5555